 Our Ethos, Vision and Values

 At Sampford Peverell C of E Primary School, we provide an attachment-friendly community which fosters warmth alongside high expectation so that all can 'Aim for the Highest' and achieve their full potential.
-We emphasis to the children the need to layer new learning upon strong foundations and support them in developing their metacognitive thinking so that they can overcome obstacles.
+We emphasise to the children the need to layer new learning upon strong foundations and support them in developing their metacognitive thinking so that they can overcome obstacles.
 Helping them to make the transition from the negative 'I can't' to the proactive 'How can I?'

 Our school is a place where everyone is able to flourish in a caring, supportive and safe environment; where we embrace individuality and celebrate those qualities that make us all unique.